 There is no disputing the oft-repeated truth that Benny Leonard will forever stand as one of the finest boxers who has ever lived.
-Not as well known is the fact that fellow Jewish pugilist Lew Tendler also deserves high ranking, both among boxing’s greatest southpaws, and on any list of the best to never win a world title.
+Not as well known is the fact that fellow Jewish pugilist Lew Tendler also deserves high ranking, not only as one of boxing’s greatest southpaws, but also as one of the best to never win a world title.
 Leonard and Tendler competed in what some consider the strongest lightweight division in boxing history with Johnny Dundee, Rocky Kansas, Willie Ritchie, Freddie Welsh, Charley White, Johnny Kilbane and Ritchie Mitchell among the cast of excellent contenders and champions.
-Leonard bested them all — in the process, establishing himself as the greatest lightweight of all-time — but no one came closer to defeating a prime Leonard for his title than Tendler did in their first meeting, held in front of a mob of sixty thousand in Jersey City, New Jersey.
+Leonard bested them all — in the process, establishing himself as the greatest lightweight of all-time — but no one came closer to defeating a prime Leonard than Tendler did in their first meeting, held in front of a mob of sixty thousand in Jersey City, New Jersey.

-The official verdict, after twelve hard-fought rounds, was a “No Decision,” a common result.
-Recall that at this time boxing was illegal in various jurisdictions and where it was permitted, it was viewed by many as a most undesirable form of competition as it attracted the reprehensible activity of gambling.
+The official verdict, after twelve hard-fought rounds, was a “No Decision,” a common result at this time.
+It must be remembered that boxing was illegal in various jurisdictions and, even where it was permitted, it was commonly viewed as a most undesirable form of competition as it attracted the reprehensible activity of gambling.
 Many states banned official decisions, the logic being this would both discourage betting on fights and eliminate the possibility of judges being bribed.
-Thus, if a match went the distance, no winner was announced and it fell to the newspapers to report on the contest the next day and declare a victor.
+As a result, if a match went the distance, no winner was announced and it fell to the newspapers to report on the contest the next day and declare a victor.

 Hence, “newspaper decision” entered the lexicon, forming a major component of Benny Leonard’s career.
 More than half of his 219 matches were “no decision” contests and the ridiculous rule actually delayed the great Leonard’s acquisition of the world title.
 In 1916 he fought lightweight champion Freddie Welsh, but the gold belt could only change hands if Leonard scored a knockout.
 The match went the scheduled distance, and while the next day the newspapers unanimously declared “The Ghetto Wizard” the victor, Welsh kept his crown.
 The following year Leonard challenged Welsh again but this time succeeded in forcing a stoppage, battering the champion with right hands and knocking him down three times in round nine before the referee finally called a halt.
 The huge Jewish community in New York City exulted as one, the fans literally carrying Benny on their shoulders after his win.

-The simple fact was, if the “no decision” rule discouraged gambling, it did nothing to reduce boxing’s immense popularity, the biggest matches yielding huge paydays for both organizers and participants.
-The previous July, Jack Dempsey had defended his heavyweight crown against light-heavyweight champion Georges Carpentier.
-The clash produced the first million dollar gate in history, attracting over eighty thousand to a specially built stadium in New Jersey called Boyle’s Thirty Acres.
+The simple fact was, if the “no decision” rule discouraged gambling (a dubious conceit in itself), it did nothing to reduce boxing’s immense popularity, with the biggest matches yielding huge paydays for both organizers and participants.
+The previous July, Jack Dempsey had defended his world heavyweight crown against light-heavyweight champion Georges Carpentier, the clash producing the first million dollar gate in history and attracting over eighty thousand to a specially built stadium in New Jersey called Boyle’s Thirty Acres.
 A lengthy list of public figures attended, including William Vanderbilt, Henry Ford, Al Jolson, Ralph Pulitzer and John D. Rockefeller.

-While not as massive an event as Dempsey vs Carpentier, Leonard vs Tendler I was easily the biggest fight of 1922, this the consequence of the significant rivalry that had developed between Benny and Lew in the newspapers and interest in the bout was high.
+While not as massive an event as Dempsey vs Carpentier, Leonard vs Tendler I was easily the biggest fight of 1922, this the consequence of the significant rivalry that had developed between Benny and Lew in the newspapers.
 In fact, Tendler had been dogging Leonard for well over a year, demanding a chance at the title.
 They had been slated to meet in Lew’s home city of Philadelphia the previous summer, but Leonard injured his thumb in training and the bout was first postponed and then cancelled.

 Tendler didn’t buy it.
 Everyone knew Leonard had enormous difficulty making the lightweight limit of 135 pounds and preferred competing in non-title, over-the-weight bouts.
 Tendler was so convinced that Leonard had walked away from the fight because of the scales that he insisted his manager collect a five thousand dollar forfeit which Benny had posted to guarantee the match.
 Now Leonard was as irritated with the impatient Tendler as the challenger was vexed with the more popular champion.
 The two traded barbs in the newspapers and the press gleefully played up the bad blood, stoking the public’s eagerness for the showdown.

 And it was clear from the opening bell that Leonard had a very serious challenge on his hands that warm July night.
 An aggressive Tendler struck with hard right hands in the opening round, one of them opening a gash above the champion’s left eye.
-At every opportunity the Tendler bore in, looking to pummel Leonard’s ribs and slow him down.
-They wrestled and mauled in the second, Lew landing borderline low blows and in the third he continued to go downstairs, receiving a sharp warning from the referee when some of his punches strayed below the belt.
+At every opportunity Tendler bore in, looking to pummel Leonard’s ribs and slow him down.
+They wrestled and mauled in round two, Lew landing borderline low blows, and in the third he continued to go downstairs, receiving a sharp warning from the referee when some of his punches strayed below the belt.

-The action intensified in the fourth with both men landing their hardest punches thus far.
-Leonard got home a right that momentarily staggered his foe, and seconds later Tendler buckled the champion’s knees with a left.
-At the end of the round it was the challenger again landing stinging right hands and it was clear the southpaw had swept the first four rounds.
+The action intensified in the fourth with both men getting home their hardest punches thus far.
+Leonard connected with a right that momentarily staggered his foe, and seconds later Tendler buckled the champion’s knees with a left.
+At the bell it was the challenger again landing stinging right hands and it was clear the southpaw had swept the first four rounds.